MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 - The ability to create policies to make sure classified files are being handled properly

+For more information, see []().

+Once you know the kinds of information you want to protect, it's time to create policies to detect them.

+You can create policies for **files** and for **sessions**.
+File policies scan the content of files stored in your API connected cloud apps.
+Session policies scan and protect files in real time on access to prevent data exfiltration, protect files on download, prevent the upload of unlabeled files.

+Files are scanned using one of our supported inspection methods.
+You can use Data Classification Services which uses classification decisions you've made across Office 365, Microsoft Purview Information Protection, and Defender for Cloud Apps to provide a unified labeling experience.
+This is the preferred content inspection method as it provides a consistent and unified experience across Microsoft products.

+For more information, see []().

 ## Apply sensitivity labels to SaaS apps